cmbata1/music-generation-project/ATTRIBUTION.md

 ## 2. File-by-File AI Attribution
 Below is a complete list of modules and functions that were fully AI-generated, categorized by file.

-A. `src/utils.py`
+### A. `src/utils.py`

-This file contains helper functions that were fully AI-generated:
+This file contains helper functions that were fully AI-generated.
+Each function is annoted inline.

 *   build_id_to_token(...)
 *   build_token_to_id(...)